samtupy/star/coagulator/readme.md

 ## Command line arguments
 The coagulator processes a couple of command line arguments that are very useful to know about.
 * --configure: This opens a terminal based configuration interface where it is possible to add and modify/delete users, as well as to alter the host and port that the server binds to.
+At this time you'll need to restart the coagulator after making any config changes here.
 * --config /path/to/config.ini: This allows you to specify a custom location for the configuration file, by default it is just coagulator.ini along side coagulator.py/.exe.
 * --authless: This temporarily disables all password authentication on the coagulator, use with care!
 Coagulators with no password authentication could lead to anything from DDoS attacks to voices being used nonconsentually and/or in ways that violates their license agreements, including but not limited to wasted quotas for cloud voices if someone finds your coagulator and spams it.
 * --host `<host>`, --port `<port>`: Allows you to temporarily change the host and port that the coagulator binds to.
 For a more permanent change, use the --configure option instead.